 Over the next few weeks, we will be starting our Read Write Inc sessions and the children will be learning the individual letter sounds called 'Speed Sounds' by sight and practising blending them together to read words, 'c-a-t = cat.'

 We will share with the children our special celebrations, such as the alligator chomp, the karate cheer and the cheese grater.

 Our reading area has been enhanced with a talking stories CD player.
-Up to six children at a time can enjoy listening to familiar stories and draw story maps as they listen.
-We will discuss what they think the characters and setting look like and be practising using any new vocabulary they have heard in a sentence.
+Up to six children at a time can enjoy listening to familiar stories.
+We will discuss what they think the characters and setting look like and be practising using any new vocabulary they have heard.
 We have also added puppets from the story sacks to help with retelling them.